sql-machine-learning/elasticdl/docs/designs/supporting_pytorch.md

 3. There a `gen` function that yields `data`.
 We can create an `IterableDataset` from this `gen` function, and sends the `data` to the training loop

-The rest of this section concerns the case with the third methods.
+The rest of this section concerns the case with the second methods.

 `_dataset_fn()` converts string types to corresponding numeric types because `data_reader.read_records` gets string data.